What Is the Cost of Attendance in College?

 The Takeaway

-Cost of attendance (COA) is an estimate that includes the cost of tuition in addition to other expenses such as room and board, books, transportation, food and meals.
+Cost of attendance (COA) is an estimate that includes the cost of tuition, room and board, books, transportation, and food and meals.
 The requirements for COA are outlined by federal law and each school is required to publish its COA on their website so this information can be easily accessed.

 Students won’t necessarily be required to pay the full COA — things like scholarships, grants, and other forms of financial aid can reduce the actual net price a student ends up paying.
 That’s why it’s important to compare not only the cost of each school, but the financial aid package each school offers.